SDC-ACTION/productInformation-service/README.md

     brew install postgresql
   2. Create database
     Run `createdb products`
+  3. Generate the CSV file with mock data
+    Run `npm run seed-csv`
-  3. Generate informations table
+  4. Seed informations table for database
-    From the root of the project directory, run `psql products -f database/postgres/schema.sql` Schema was successfully created if "CREATE TABLE" shows up in the terminal
+    From the root of the project directory, run `psql products -f database/postgres/schema.sql` Schema was successfully created if "CREATE TABLE" and "COPY 10000000" shows up in the terminal
-  4. Seeding the database
-    Run `npm run seed-postgres`
-    Warning: Seeding may take up to an hour depending on the capabilities of the machine

 # CouchDB
   1. Installation